 My research seeks to unite theoretical neuroscience and linguistics at the level of computation.
-Neuronal systems are incredibly powerful yet restricted types of computers, while human languages are remarkable in their generative power yet constrained by strong computational principles.
+Brains are incredibly powerful yet restricted types of computers at every level, from dendrite trees to single neurons to neuronal networks.
+Human languages are also remarkable in their generative power, yet constrained by strong computational principles at every level, from syntax to morphology to phonology.
 I attempt to connect the computations that neurobiological networks can perform with the computations required by human grammars, in order to generate the incredible variety of languages we see.

-In Prep: Rawski, Jonathan.
+To Appear Rawski, Jonathan.
+2017.
 Phonological Complexity is Subregular: Evidence from Sign language.
 Proceedings of the 51st Meeting of the Chicago Linguistics Society

 Rawski, Jonathan.
+2016.
 Homeostasis in Harmonic Grammar.
-MS, Higher School of Economics [pdf]
+MS, Higher School of Economics

 jonathan [dot] rawski [at] stonybrook [dot] edu